kedpak/web_optimization_final/README.md

 -Modified changePizzaSizes function to include switch statement, and simplified for loop to get rid of forced synchronous layout
--Modified updatePositions function by placing scroll event in a variable for increased page performance -On line 525 reduced the loop limit from 200 to 20 to decrease amount of pizzas generated on screen
+-Modified updatePositions function by placing scroll event in a variable for increased page performance -On line 525 reduced the loop limit from 200 to 20 to decrease amount of pizzas generated on screen -Modified updatePositions function to utilize translateX for improved performance

 ### pizza.html
 -Placed CSS at the bottom of page and implemented scripts to prevent render blocking